-Elche is also known as the City of Palms as it is located within the largest Palm forest in Europe.
+All about Elche/Elx - Elche is also known as the City of Palms as it is located within the largest Palm Forest in Europe.
 This city has two international UNESCO awards; one for its palm groves and the other for its religious play, the Misteri d’Elx which the people of the city have performed annually in August since Medieval times.
-The week’s play is rounded off with one of Spain’s loudest firework displays know as the Nit d’Alba.
+The week’s play is rounded off with one of Spain’s loudest firework displays known as the Nit d’Alba.

-You can explore Elche by following our Elche city walking route.
-Why not climb the narrow steps up to the roof of the Basilica, from where you get a wonderful view over Elche and its palms.
+You can explore Elche by following the Elche city walking route. climb the narrow steps up to the roof of the Basilica, from where you get a wonderful view over Elche and its palms.
 You can visit the various museums including the award winning Archaeological and History Museum or get to know more about the palms at the Huerto del Cura.
-Stroll through the Municipal Park and go into the Visitors Centre for an audio visual introduction to the city or take the small Tourist Train.
+Stroll through the Municipal Park and go into the Visitors Centre for an audio-visual introduction to the city or take the small Tourist Train.